frozenca/BTree/README.md

 ## Sanity check and unit test

-If you want to contribute and test the code, please uncomment these lines:
+If you want to contribute and test the code, please uncomment these lines, which will do full sanity checks on the entire tree:

 https://github.com/frozenca/BTree/blob/adf3c3309f45a65010d767df674c232c12f5c00a/fc_btree.h#L350
 https://github.com/frozenca/BTree/blob/adf3c3309f45a65010d767df674c232c12f5c00a/fc_btree.h#L531-#L532